easai/text/README.md

 # text
-A text processing library for JSON, XML, RSS.
+This is a text processing library for JSON, XML, RSS.

 For more on reading those formats:
 <ul>